 The community centre should have been built years ago.
 It was promised by the councils concerned that it would occur before any substantial construction of new residential buildings.
 Instead, the buildings came first.
 The substantial planning changes and their consequent costs resulted in the latest plans being about 25% reduced in size compared to the original plan.
 It will now on Site 6, Easter Island Place instead of Site 5 as approved/decided in 2012.
 It will be of modular construction.
 While full funding for the building has been agreed by the Councils it does not include furnishing the place.
 It is believed the project, once completed, will have cost over £1.6 million, with £800,000 pledged from Carillion/SHL (since liquidated in January 2018), £400,000 from the Eastbourne Borough Council (EBC) and £400,000 from the East Sussex County Council.
 Carillion Construction Limited, see https://www.carillionplc.com/about-us/our-leadership/the-board/ was originally Tarmac, developed the marina through a wholly owned subsidiary, Sovereign Harbour Ltd (SHL) and operated it through another company, Sovereign Harbour Marina Ltd. Premier Marinas later bought the development from Carillion (which in January 2018 was being probed by the financial watchdog, see http://www.bbc.co.uk/news/business-42551817, also http://www.bbc.co.uk/news/business-42595874 and http://www.telegraph.co.uk/business/2018/01/10/government-says-drew-contingency-plans-carillions-collapse/.

-Very likely, the new community centre will not be free, a schedule of charges will apply.
+The new community centre will not be free, a schedule of charges will apply.
 Many community centres throughout Britain apply charges for entities to hold meetings, with only registered charities and community groups qualifying for partial exemption.
-However, because of competition from other places beyond Sovereign Harbour but near it, the costs will have to be reasonable.
 Presently, The Sovereign Harbour Yacht Club, with public parking across the street, charges £35-£65 an hour and has had a steady stream of meetings.
 Some Sovereign Harbour restaurants also have meetings, for a fee .
 But less than one mile away, in Langney, is a church with a large community hall and parking, charging only for £20 an hour for meetings or a bit more including insurance.

 Angry over double taxes residents see a Parish Council, see BBC coverage at http://news.bbc.co.uk/1/mobile/england/sussex/7666052.stm.
 Also Daily Mail at http://www.dailymail.co.uk/femail/article-1079185/Angry-charges-living-marina-residents-creating-parish-council.html.
 See Eastbourne Borough Council comments at http://www.eastbourne.gov.uk/EasysiteWeb/getresource.axd?AssetID=8343&type=full&servicetype=Inline.